OfficeDev/open-xml-docs/docs/word/how-to-insert-a-table-into-a-word-processing-document.md

 used by the Open XML SDK to clean up resources) is automatically called when the closing brace is reached.
 The block that follows the using statement establishes a scope for the object that is created or named in the using statement, in this case doc.
-Because the **WordprocessingDocument** class in the Open XML SDK automatically saves and closes the object as part of its **System.IDisposable** implementation, and because **Dispose** is automatically called when you exit the block, you do not have to explicitly call **Save** and **Close**─as
+Because the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class in the Open XML SDK automatically saves and closes the object as part of its **System.IDisposable** implementation, and because **Dispose** is automatically called when you exit the block, you do not have to explicitly call **Save** and **Close**─as